Pharmacy Residency Program Overview

 Filler Text

 The PGY-1 Pharmacy Residency Program at Tallahassee Memorial HealthCare is an ASHP-accredited pharmacy program.
 The Residency Program provides an in-depth experience in pharmacy practice with a goal to produce well-rounded pharmacists in pharmacotherapy and leadership.
-The program consists of six core rotations and four longitudinal learning experiences.
+The program consists of five required rotations and four longitudinal learning experiences.

 Jump to a Section